-SMBX uses it's own game engine written in the Visual Basic 6 language.
-SMBX is usually being used as an engine for Mario-like games such as fan-games about Mario or even independent game series like the A2XT Series by Talkhaus which includes the following games: ASMBXT, A2MBXT.
-Those games don't have much in common with the Mario series and most of music and sounds are replaced by original content.
+SMBX uses its own game engine written in the Visual Basic 6 language.
+SMBX is usually used as an engine for Mario-like games such as fan games about Mario or even independent game series like the A2XT Series by Talkhaus which includes the following games: ASMBXT, A2MBXT.
+Those games don't have much in common with the Mario series and most of the music and sounds are replaced by original content.

-Because development of SMBX was stopped, nobody can continue the official line of game engine development.
-Therefore in the Talkhaus Team, a special hacking extension (LunaDLL) was developed, which provides the ability to use a built-in SMBX API for scripts creation.
-Later Wohlstand started his researching campaign and created SMBX64 Standard which specifies technical metrics, file I/O interface, internal limits and some API features.
-The main purpose of this research work and of the SMBX64 Standard is a detail compatibility layer for a provision of the ability to read, write or modify SMBX Specific internal data and external content.
-After research has been finished, Wohlstand began with the development of PGE Editor which is the first part of the Moondust Project - the game engine and development kit for it, inspired by the SMBX game and was developed with an initial goal to create the major alternative to the SMBX engine.
+Later Wohlstand started his research campaign and created SMBX64 Standard which specifies technical metrics, file I/O interface, internal limits, and some API features.
+The main purpose of this research work and of the SMBX64 Standard is the detail compatibility layer to provide the ability to read, write or modify SMBX Specific internal data and external content.
+After research had been finished, Wohlstand began with the development of Moondust Editor which is the first part of the Moondust Project - the game engine and development kit for it, inspired by the SMBX game and was developed with an initial goal to create the major alternative to the SMBX engine.

 SMBX has an internal level and world map editor which gives you the ability to create your own levels and episodes.

 The editor has a single-document interface: You have one sub-window which has a viewport where you can see your level or world map.
 All toolboxes are available at the bottom of the editor main window.

 The level editor starts by default when you launch SMBX in the editor mode.